meg-chan/Russian_Twitter_Bots/README.md

 # Russian_Twitter_Bots
 Analysis of Russian IRA Tweets.

 Data can be found at https://github.com/fivethirtyeight/russian-troll-tweets.
-Onlt the first 9 sets were used.
+Only the first 9 sets were used.

 Calculate_Scores_a.ipynb -> Capitalization and punctuation matters